morteza/negotiate/README.md

 In addition to regular entrance for users, it supports Amazon Mechanical Turk to enter a negotiation board, to crowd-sourced studies.

-The story behind negotiation is currently just over resources after an earthquake and negotiated over vital resources.
-But it's designed in such a method to add other kinds of stories behind negotiations and other kind of resources.
+The story behind negotiation is currently just over resources after an earthquake and over some respective vital resources.
+It's designed in such a way to easily add new negotiations and stories behind the negotiations and other kind of resources.

+## Deploy

+It can easily be deployed to the Heroku.
+No special configuration is necesssary.

 ## Authors